sosaysthecaptain/jsondb/README.md

 **jsondb** is a database access layer that sits atop DynamoDB abd lets you work easily and efficiently with giant virtual objects, reading and writing them as if they were in memory.

-It consists (principally) of two classes:
+It is built around two classes: **DBObject** and **DBObjectHandler**
-- `DBObject` represents a virtual object in the database.
-It can store arbitrary amounts of data at arbitrary paths, as well as files, specific references to other DBObjects, and collections of other DBObjects.
+- **DBObjects** represent virtual objects in the database.
+They can store arbitrary amounts of data  as well as files, specific references to other DBObjects, and collections of other DBObjects.
-- `DBObjectHandler` provides an interface for creating and retrieving DBObjects.
+- **DBObjectHandler** provides an interface for creating, retrieving, querying, and performing batch operations on DBObjects.
 A DBObjectHandler is instantiated with AWS credentials and the name of a specific table.

 ## `DBObjects` are things you can put in a database